camoto-project/gamemapjs/README.md

 ## Installation as an end-user

-If you wish to use the command-line `gamemap` utility to work with the algorithms directly, you can install the library globally on your system:
+If you wish to use the command-line `gamemus` utility to work with map files directly, you can install the CLI globally on your system:

-    npm install -g @malvineous/gamemap
+    npm install -g @camoto/gamemap-cli

 ### Command line interface

 The `gamemap` utility can be used to inspect game levels.
 Use the `--help` option to get a list of all the available options.
 Some quick examples:

-    # List supported file formats
+    # Display information about a map
+    gamemap open -t map-ddave level01.dav info

+To get a list of supported file formats, run:

-    gamemap --formats
+    gamemus --formats

 ## Installation as a dependency

 If you wish to make use of the library in your own project, install it in the usual way:

-    npm install @malvineous/gamemap
+    npm install @camoto/gamemap

 See `cli/index.js` for example use.
 The quick start is:

-    const GameMap = require('@malvineous/gamemap');
+    import { map_cosmo } from '@camoto/gamecomp';

     // Read a game level
-    const mapHandler = GameCompression.getHandler('map-cosmo');
     const content = {
         main: fs.readFileSync('a1.mni'),
     };
-    let map = mapHandler.read(content);
+    let map = map_cosmo.parse(content);

-    // Save the level to a new file const output = mapHandler.write(map);
+    // Save the level to a new file const output = map_cosmo.generate(map);
-    fs.writeFileSync('a1.new', output.main);
+    fs.writeFileSync('a1new.mni', output.main);

 ## Installation as a contributor

 If you would like to help add more file formats to the library, great!
 Clone the repo, and to get started:

-    npm install --dev
+    npm install

 Run the tests to make sure everything worked: